AusDTO/citizenship-appointment-server/README.md

 - `WALLET_PASS_TYPE_IDENTIFIER`: Use the same value supplied when setting up your Pass Type ID.
 It should start with `pass.`, e.g. `pass.com.apple.devpubs.example`
 - `WALLET_TEAM_IDENTIFIER`: Your iOS developer account team identifier, e.g., `A93A5CM278`
 - `WALLET_PRIVATE_KEY_P12_BASE64`: The Base64 encoded contents of a PKCS #12 file containing your Pass Type ID private key and certificate.
 See below for instructions on how to obtain this.
 - `WALLET_PRIVATE_KEY_PASSPHRASE`: The passphrase required to access the contents of the PKCS #12 file containing your Pass Type ID private key and certificate.
+- `WALLET_PUSH_NOTIFICATIONS_ENABLED`: Optional.
+Set to `false` to prevent the application from connecting to the APNs service.
+This can be useful for suppressing connecting failure exceptions when running unit tests with dummy values.
+If this value is missing or has any value other than `false` (case insensitive), the application will attempt to connect to APNs on startup.

 To obtain the value for WALLET_PRIVATE_KEY_P12_BASE64, export your Pass Type ID certificate and corresponding private key as a `.p12` file.